miladrezazadeh/twitter_depression_detection/README.md

 ## License

-The repo has a MIT License.
+This repo has a MIT License.

 ## References